Summary of Conflicts policy

-Zopa is responsible for taking all reasonable steps to identify and manage any conflicts of interest in the business that might arise, in particular in relation to the operation of the Lending Platform.
-We are obliged to maintain and operate arrangements to prevent any conflict from giving rise to a material damage to the interests of Zopa Members.
+Zopa is responsible for taking all reasonable steps to identify and manage any conflicts of interest in the business that might arise.
+We are obliged to maintain and operate arrangements to prevent any conflict from giving rise to a material damage to the interests of our customers.
 We must also establish, implement and maintain an effective conflicts of interest policy.
-This document is our conflicts of interest policy (“Conflicts Policy”) in so far as it applies to the operation of the Lending Platform.
+This is a summary of the policy, as relevant to our customers.

 2. Identification of potential or actual conflicts

-A conflict of interest may arise where either of us, or any of our employees, directors, outsourced service providers or any person linked by control to either of us ("relevant person") is providing a service to Zopa Members, or engaging in activities on their own account, which may entail a material risk of damage to Zopa Members’ interests, for example where either of us or any relevant person:
+A conflict of interest may arise where either Zopa, or any of our employees, directors, outsourced service providers or any person linked by control to us ("relevant person") is providing a service to a Zopa customer, or engaging in activities on their own account, which may entail a material risk of damage to Zopa customers’ interests, for example where we or any relevant person:

-- could make a financial gain, or avoid a financial loss, at the expense of a Zopa Member;
+- could make a financial gain, or avoid a financial loss, at the expense of a Zopa customer;

-- has an interest in the outcome of a service provided to the Zopa Member or of a transaction carried out an behalf of the Zopa Member, which is distinct from the Zopa Member’s interest in that outcome;
+- has an interest in the outcome of a service provided to the Zopa customer or of a transaction carried out an behalf of the Zopa customer, which is distinct from the Zopa customer's interest in that outcome;

-- has a financial or other incentive to favour the interest of one Zopa Member, or group of Zopa Members, over the interests of another Zopa Member;
+- has a financial or other incentive to favour the interest of one Zopa customer, or group of Zopa customers, over the interests of another Zopa customer;

-- receives or will receive from a person other than the Zopa Member, an inducement in relation to a service provided to the Zopa Member, in the form of monies, goods or services, other than the standard commission or fee for that service.
+- receives or will receive from a person other than the Zopa customer, an inducement in relation to a service provided to the Zopa customer, in the form of monies, goods or services, other than the standard commission or fee for that service.

 Gifts and hospitality can lead to potential conflicts of interest.
 We have a strict policy regarding such issues.